dsalex1/vue-extract-component/README.md

 # vue-extract-component README

-This extension makes it possible to extract a part of the template of a vue.js component to be extracted into its own file.
+This extension makes it possible to extract a part of the template of a vue.js component into its own file.

 ## Features